 Paradise Cove Resort – Food and Drink

-- Restaurant & Bar: The restaurant/bar/lounge (777 3397) is utterly delightful, with breezes, views and board games under an enormous thatched nakamal hut.
-With Mediterranean and Melanesian flavours, meals are reasonably priced at lunchtime, but quite pricey for dinner.
+- Restaurant & Bar: The restaurant/bar/lounge is utterly delightful, with a breeze, views, and board games under an enormous thatched nakamal hut.
+With Mediterranean and Melanesian flavors, meals are reasonably priced at lunchtime but quite pricey for dinner.

 - Breakfast: Included for all guests.

-- Room Service: Available during restaurant hours, about 7am to 9pm.
+- Room Service: Available during restaurant hours – 7 am to 9 pm.

 Paradise Cove Resort – Rooms

 - Room Types: Villas with 1 or 2 bedrooms (on twin levels).
 None have air-conditioning or TVs.

 - Smoking Rooms: No smoking in or anywhere near the villas, but okay in the gardens or on the beach.

 - Best Room: All villas are more-or-less the same inside, with 1 or 2 bedrooms.
 The best would be those closest to the sea, with possible views and a refreshing breeze.